Skip to content

 Close the sprint.
 Every unfinished task handled cleanly.

 When you close a sprint, TARO presents every unfinished task with three options: carry over to the next sprint, move to the backlog, or cancel.
-Tasks marked for carryover automatically appear at the top of the backlog for the next sprint planning session prioritised above new work.
-The closed sprint's data is preserved in full for retrospectives, velocity tracking, and historical comparison across the sprint history.
+Carried-over tasks appear at the top, prioritised above new work.

 Resolve payment gateway timeoutWrite unit tests for checkout APIDark mode toggle Settings pageRefactor legacy CSV export utility